1. About bendroflumethiazide

-Depending on the reason you're taking bendroflumethiazide, you may have to take it for a long time - perhaps even for the rest of your life.
+For high blood pressure you will probably need to take bendroflumethiazide for a long time, maybe even for the rest of your life.

 Is it safe to take for a long time?

-Bendroflumethiazide is safe to take for a long time, but you will have to see your doctor or nurse every so often for blood and urine tests.
-This is to make sure the chemicals in your blood are properly balanced.
+Check with your doctor how long you will need to take bendroflumethiazide for, and make sure you see your doctor or nurse regularly to check your blood pressure and for blood tests.
+This is to make sure your kidneys are working well and the salts (electrolytes) in your blood are properly balanced.

 How often you'll need these tests will depend on the reason you're taking bendroflumethiazide, if your dose has changed recently or if you have any other health problems.

-If you stop taking it, your blood pressure is likely to rise.
-If you're taking bendroflumethiazide for a build-up of fluid (oedema), you may find extra fluid starts to build up again.
+If you stop taking bendroflumethiazide, your blood pressure is likely to rise.
+If you're taking it for a build-up of fluid (oedema), you may find extra fluid starts to become a problem again.

 The levels of salts (electrolytes) in your blood might also change.
 Your doctor may suggest having a blood test after a week or two to check this.